 WEK currently caters for children from FS1 to year 13, with the A Level year having opened in September 2019.
 The school's website states that it "celebrates the diversity of cultures, backgrounds, abilities and skills of all its students, which [sic] are drawn from over 80 countries.
 There is an expectation that all students aim to excel and make significant progress well beyond age-related expectations.
 Children learn in inclusive and creative learning environments that encourage independence, challenge, curiosity and choice".

-As of the most recent KHDA inspection (2018/19), the school had just under 1,000 students from ages 4 to 17 (FS to Year 12).
-Close to 130 students (11%) have been identified as Students of Determination (SEND) in need of additional support.
-Of the 80 nationalities represented at the school, the largest demographic is Arab and the school has a reasonably large cohort of 72 Emirati students.
+As of the most recent KHDA inspection (2019/20), the school had just over 1,000 students from ages 4 to 18 (FS to Year 13).
+Close to 125 students (12%) have been identified as Students of Determination (SEND) in need of additional support.
+Of the 80 nationalities represented at the school, the largest demographic is Arab and the school has a reasonably large cohort of 74 Emirati students.

-Teachers (97 in total with a further 36 teaching assistants) are predominantly recruited from the UK.
+Teachers, 98 in total, are predominantly recruited from the UK.
+They are supported by a further 58 teaching assistants - an increase of 20 in the current academic year .
 The staff are all experienced in teaching the National curriculum for England and Wales.
 The teacher:student ratio of 1:10 is on the low side, ensuring that sufficient individual attention should be available for students.
-Staff turnover, at 15% in the last academic year, and an even lower 7% in the prior year, after numbers as high as 30% in the first two years, suggests that teachers are happy with their employment - the UAE average turnover in international schools is 20-25%.
+Staff turnover, at 8% in the current academic year, 15% in the last academic year, and an even lower 7% in the prior year, suggests that teachers are happy with their employment - the UAE average turnover in international schools is 20-22%.

 What about the curriculum?